Stellacore/peridetic/README.md

 _Limitations and Cautions_:

-* Not optimize for outer space based use (e.g. over 100[km] altitudes).
-The transforms "work" fine for these cases, but the precision and accuracy will vary from the specifications above.
-Precision reduced to approximately 0.2[um] at lunar distances.
+* Not optimized for use in outer space (although internal precision remains under approximately 0.2[um] at lunar distances).

-* Algorithms do not support use for locations near the center of Earth.
-The current implementation provides results confirming with stated precision tolerances to a altitude of about -5800[km] although this is below the optimal domain and computation times might increase slightly.
+* Not optimized for use deep within Earth interior (although transformations still meet design precision limits until approximately below -5800[km] depths.

 	* Locations involving altitudes below -6300[km], still transform with sub[mm] precision (roundtrip consistency better than 100[um]).
-However, is this region is important, then you are working in a extremely specialized and novel domain for which creation of highly specialized and purpose-tuned algorithms may be appropriate.
+However, if this region is important to you, then you are working in a extremely specialized and novel domain that is not within scope here.

+* For detail on precision inside and outside the optimal domain refer to the section on [Transformation Precision](#xform-precision)

 ## Peridetic - Project